 for all grants starting on May 1, 2018, an author co-payment of 25% of the gross amount will be required.The University Library will initially transfer the full amount of the invoice and then issue the author with an invoice for 25% of the publication fee.
+Please check with your department/clinic whether financial support is available for the author co-payment

 - Funding can only be provided for articles for which a member of FAU (according to Section 17 BayHSchG) is responsible for paying publication fees in their capacity as submitting author or corresponding author.
 The majority of the academic work should come from FAU.